russellgordon/ics3u-s2-2023-24/src/site/notes/Thread 1/Day 2.md

 	- Learn more about what makes for good evidence of understanding when posting in your portfolio.
 4. Install [[Setup/Xcodes\|Xcodes]]
 	- Xcodes makes it easy to manage the installation of *Xcode*, which is the programming environment we will use this year.
 	  > [!NOTE]
 	  > Check your email for an invitation to join the Apple Developer program via Lakefield College School.
 	  >
 	  > **Please create a new Apple ID using your LCS email address to accept the invitation.**
+	  >
+	  > When creating your Apple ID, use the school's street address, but your own phone number.
+The complete address for LCS is:
+	  >
+	> `4391 County Road 29`
+	> `Lakefield College School`
+	> `Lakefield ON K0L2H0`
+	> `Canada`
 5. Install Xcode 15
 	- Use [[Setup/Xcodes\|Xcodes]] to install Xcode 15.
 	  > [!TIP]